danog/MadelineProtoDocs/docs/docs/BROADCAST.md

 MadelineProto can be used to broadcast messages to all users, chats and channels of a bot or userbot.

-Note that **unlike the bot API**, MadelineProto **can** be used to fetch the full list of users, chats and channels of a normal bot, simply using its bot token.
+Note that unlike the bot API, MadelineProto can be used to fetch the full list of users, chats and channels of a **normal bot, simply using its bot token**.

 ## Broadcast API